The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 How Much Exercise Does a Silky Pug Need?

-The Silky Pug is regarded as being quite an energetic dog which then translates into you having to provide them with exercise on a daily basis.
+The Silky Pug is regarded as being quite an energetic dog which then translates into you having to provide them with exercise daily.

 This will primarily translate into a couple of walks per day, and it should equate to around 45 to 60 minutes.